icecube/alertstack/README.md

 As soon as the jobs are finished, you should see the results in `examples/???_neutrino_alert/cache/`.
 This is not yet the end of the story.
 To see the final TS distribution and sensitivity, you should first combine the several results (1 file per job) using the `examples/???_neutrino_alert/ts_unifier_???.py` script.
 This script requires the same `--n_trials`, `--fraction`, and `--n_steps` used for the dagman file, plus the eventual `--tag` used.
 The script will combine the results in one single file.

+## Unblinding code (currently only test)

-When you are ready to unblind the analysis, you can run
+To unblind the analysis, you can run

 ```
 python examples/???_neutrino_alert/unblind_???_analysis.py